doowebdev/doo-csrf/README.md

 Doo-CSRF -
 ========

-Doo csrf is a simple token generator to prevent csrf - cross site request forgery.
+Doo csrf is a simple token generator for PHP Scripts to prevent csrf - cross site request forgery.

 Installation -
 ============